GiuseppeMP/udemy-modern-react-with-redux/README.md

 3. Create a folder components and inside of it, create a file App.js.

 4. Write the App.js as a functional component and import on index.js.

+## lecture 74.
+Showing Form to the User.

+1. Lets create a SearchBar.js in components.